CMS-HGCAL/TestBeam/TBStandaloneSimulator/README.md

 ```
 which can be analyzed in the same way as real test beam data.

-If a digitized events with noise are required, first create a noise file
+If digitized events with noise are required, first create a noise file
 from a pedestal run as in the following example
 ```linux
 writePedestal.py HGC_Pedestals_2016_04_8272.root